lizard-demon/bhopblox/README.md

 2. **Build Mode**: Create and edit custom 3D voxel worlds with full creative control, auto-save functionality, and the ability to publish them as new Reddit posts for the community to play and compete on

-**Core Experience**: Navigate through 3D voxel worlds, compete for speedrun records, create and modify custom worlds with integrated editing tools, auto-save your progress, publish worlds with custom titles and descriptions, and share your creations with the Reddit community through automatic post generation.
+**Core Experience**: Navigate through 3D voxel worlds using a WebAssembly-powered 3D engine, compete for speedrun records on community leaderboards, create and modify custom worlds with integrated editing tools, auto-save your progress, publish worlds with custom titles and descriptions, and share your creations with the Reddit community through automatic post generation.

 The platform currently features: